 La Madeleine: Neoclassical Marvel Near Old Department Stores

-Curiously resembling the Parthenon in Greece, the Eglise de la Madeleine (named after Mary Magdalene) was originally slated to be a government hall, a library, and a National Bank-- before Napoleon decided it should be a tribute to his army and Louis XVIII opted for a church.
-The latter eventually got his way, and in 1842 the odd place of worship was consecrated.
-The facade comprises 52 Corinthian columns supported by a decorative fresco.
-From the Madeleine, magnificent views of the Invalides and the Obelisk at the Place de la Concorde can be seen.
+Curiously resembling the Parthenon in Athens, Greece, the Eglise de la Madeleine (named after Mary Magdalene) was originally slated to be a government hall, a library, and a National Bank.
+This was all before Napoleon I decided it should be a tribute to his army and Louis XVIII opted for its conversion into a church.
+The latter eventually got his way, and in1842 the odd place of worship was consecrated.
+The ornate facade comprises 52 Corinthian columns supported by a decorative fresco.
+From the high steps of the Madeleine, magnificent views of the Invalides and the Obelisk at the Place de la Concorde can be seen.

 10 of 11

 Saint-Etienne du Mont: Humble Gothic Beauty Near the Sorbonne

 Tucked behind the vast mausoleum known as the Pantheon in Paris' legendary Latin Quarter, this church was originally erected in the 13th century, but was rebuilt between the 15th and the 17th.
 Its facade comprises three superimposed pediments and a bell tower, while its highly luminous interior houses some of the city's oldest organs and well-preserved stained glass.Continue to 11 of 11 below.

 11 of 11

 Commissioned by King Louis XIII and completed in 1641, the Saint-Paul-Saint-Louis church is one of the oldest, and finest, examples of Jesuit architecture in Paris.
 The Jesuit style features classical elements such as Corinthian pillars and heavy ornamentation.
 The church was pillaged and damaged during the French Revolution of 1789, when rebels stormed it and many other places of worship around the capital.

 Read related: Self-Guided Walking Tour of the Marais